openvnf/pause/README.md

 # Pause

-An executable that waits for any of SIGTERM, SIGINT or SIGCHLD signals and exits once received printing timestamp.
+An executable that waits for any of SIGTERM, SIGINT or SIGCHLD signals and exits.
+It could wait for any of these signals specified number of times.

 ## Build